 - we consider that the information required in respect of the constituent is not readily available, or

-- the constituent is, or is part of, a product which has a standard specified in the European pharmacopoeia, the British pharmacopoeia (veterinary), the United States pharmacopeia or any other publication considered by the APVMA to be appropriate, and
+- the constituent is, or is part of, a product which has a standard specified in the European Pharmacopoeia, the British Pharmacopoeia (including the BP (Veterinary)), the United States Pharmacopeia or any other publication considered by the APVMA to be appropriate, and

 - having regard to information that is readily available, we are satisfied that the active constituent would meet the safety criteria.